sseongtaekim/sseongtaekim.github.io/index.md

 ### Recent News
 <hr>
+- Feb.
+2024 Prof. Seong Tae Kim will serve as an Area Chair of **MICCAI 2024**!
 - Jan.
 2024 One paper got accepted to **ICOIN 2024**!
 Congrats Soyoun!
 - Nov.
 2023 One paper got accepted to **Image and Vision Computing (IF: 4.7, JCR IF Rank 18.5%)**!
 Congrats Enki!
 - Nov.
 2023 One paper got accepted to **Neural Networks (IF: 7.8, JCR IF Rank 9.5%)**!